ironhack-labs/lab-advance-querying-mongo/README.md

 We are back with our queries! :wink:

-We have learned some super useful query operators, that will helps us to make much better queries to retrieve the data we need.
+We have learned some super useful query operators that will helps us to make much better queries to retrieve the data we need.
 We will continue using the **Crunchbase** database we used on the last exercise.

 ## Requirements